If you’re new to yoga—and even if you’re not—you might be confused by the words that you hear in class.

 That’s why we’ve rounded up ten yoga terms that you’re likely to hear in class or in your Aaptiv audio workouts.

-The word asana simply refers to the physical poses and postures practiced during yoga.
-It is one of the “eight limbs” of yoga, with others including breath and meditation.
 In common usage, asana may describe the general style of yoga that incorporates movement.
 Or it can mean one single pose.
 For example, downward-facing dog (described below) is an asana.

 Vinyasa is a style of yoga characterized by stringing together poses into a flowing sequence.
 This is different from Hatha yoga, a slower-paced practice that focuses on holding one pose at a time.